performant-software/faircopy/public/main-process/release-notes/latest.md

 * Full text search in projects.
 Filter search by element name or by attribute name/value pairs.
 * Batch import of resources.
 You can now batch import a directory of TEI/XML or UTF-8 encoded texts.
 * Keyboard shortcuts and accessibility.
 Software now Section 508 compliant.
 Support for keyboard users and screen readers.
-* *Experimental* Right-to-left (RTL) language editing.
+* *Experimental* right-to-left (RTL) language editing.
 Using the xml:lang attribute, you can now edit texts in LTR or RTL.
 Support for mixed languages in the same resource.

 ### Bug Fixes